Feral predator-free areas project

 As part of a ground-breaking conservation strategy, a network of feral predator-free areas is being established on national parks.

-Since European settlement, 26 native mammal species have become extinct in New South Wales (NSW) and 50-60 per cent of surviving mammals are threatened with extinction.
+Since European settlement, 26 native mammal species have become extinct in NSW and 50-60 per cent of surviving mammals are threatened with extinction.
 The main driver of native terrestrial mammal extinctions is feral cat and fox predation.

 There's strong scientific support for establishing feral predator-free areas using conservation fencing as an essential component of any overall strategy to prevent further extinctions and promote the recovery of our most susceptible species.

-The feral predator-free areas project commenced in 2016 with the aim of reintroducing 13 native mammal species listed as extinct in NSW and restoring ecosystem function.
+The feral predator-free areas project commenced in 2016 with 3 partnership sites in western NSW.
+It has since expanded to a network of 7 sites, with 4 new areas managed by NSW National Parks and Wildlife Service (NPWS).
+The aim is to reintroduce native mammal species listed as extinct in NSW and restoring ecosystem function.

 These world-leading partnerships have seen the return of mammals such as the greater bilby, numbat, and the golden bandicoot.
 Some reintroduced species have not been seen in the wild in NSW for over 100 years.
 They are now thriving again in the absence of feral cats and foxes.

 These locally extinct mammal species are being reintroduced to:

 - Mallee Cliffs National Park